CodersCampus/supportDocs/docs/item/PRO_TEAM_MATCHING_MILLISECONDS.md

 Sometimes you have to be charming.
 Other times you just have to shut up and bear it.
 Even other times you have to tell them to get over themselves.

 Either way, it's their job to deal with it.
-You will pick up speed when you, just like they did.
+You will pick up speed when you do, just like they did.